clearlinux/swupd-client/docs/swupd.1.rst

    Print extra information to help debugging problems.

-- ``--allow-insecure-http``

-   For security reasons, swupd only allows system updates using secure https connections by default.
-This option forces swupd to allow updates over insecure http connections.

-   Important note: although it is not recommended, if an http server is set up as the upstream server, the `allow_insecure_http=true` option will need to be setup in the swupd configuration file for the autoupdate command to continue to work.

 - ``--no-progress``

    Don't print progress report on commands that informs the percentage left in current operation.